You're at: https://57296.neocities.org/chrome.html

 ~ Google's "Office" must certainly answer my need for a good text app --but all of these must be used on-line (to the best of my knowledge) and, presumably, they are not all free.

-^ While Chrome "extentions" have traditionally been O/S augmentations --perhaps running in the background, "applications" have traditionally been program-like installs that appear to be stand-alones.
+^ While Chrome "extensions" have traditionally been O/S augmentations --perhaps running in the background, "applications" have traditionally been program-like installs that appear to be stand-alones.
 Currently, you'll see these terms being used almost interchangeably.
 "Plug-ins" have traditionally been 3rd party apps delivered by 3rd party web sites --and that breed (I gather) is being eliminated.

-My Computerdom Strategy:
+Again: My Computerdom Strategy:

 ~ To that end, I'll be asking local service dealers opinions about the viability/repairability of old operating systems, Microsoft's "XP" series in particular, and to what extent old operating systems and applications can be imposed onto, or "sandboxed" into new hardware (that's to be kept off-line, of course).
 I'll also be asking for opinions on my opinions here.